tuta-ktech-dev/social_app/docs/users/online-status/user-online-status.md

 1. Client calls GetUserStatus(user_id) via gRPC
 2. Server checks Redis for key existence and value
 3. If key exists and value = "online" → online
+4. If key exists and value = "away" → away
-4. If key doesn't exist or value = "offline" → offline
+5. If key exists and value = "offline" → offline
+6. If key doesn't exist → unknown

 ## Configuration